AdobeDocs/commerce-admin.en/help/catalog/navigation-layered.md

    ![Zero filters displaying](./assets/filterable-attributes-on-plp.png)<!-- zoom -->

-This makes it difficult for customers to select a preferred product, and there is no need to display attribute values ​​with 0 products in the front-end.
+This makes it difficult for customers to select a preferred product, and there is no need to display attribute values ​​with 0 products in the front end.

 You can use the following steps to remove filterable attribute values with 0 Products from the layered navigation: